 Our Studio Practice sessions provide live, practical in depth demos that can help motivate you by building confidence in materials and process.
-In this two and a half hour session there will be an opportunity for students to pose questions to Tom during the demonstrations.

 Tom will be working from a recording and you can choose to work alongside him or do this later in your own time.
 Learn the nuts and bolts of painting by watching an artist work through a process live.
-We record it so you can revisit the session to refresh your memory for up to a month after.

 Tom will talk through all the different ways he gathers his ideas together.
 After selecting an image to work from he will demonstrate how to size up to draw on to canvas.
 Watch Tom set out his painting, create the composition and explore tone and colour palette.
 He will share with you his approach to following the rules of painting but also when to trust intuition.
 Learn about the practicalities of mixing colours, removing and repainting but also the challenges of being both critical and kind to yourself.
 Finally he will explore how to keep a painting fresh and not overwork and even keep it in state of flux.

 Once you have booked a session, you will receive a link to the recording which can be watched on demand for six months.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with our community of fellow students from around the world.

 What will I learn?

 Learn the secret of creating lively and contemporary landscapes inspired by reality but not constrained by it.

 Insights into how to take a rough sketch into a finished piece